evcoats/Cyclic-Public/README.md

 Project for automating the moderation of large-scale live-action games of "Assassins"

-Players and moderators can choose and vote on rulesets which maximize potential for game enjoyment
+Moderators, players, and fans choose and vote on rulesets which maximize potential for game enjoyment

 Django, AWS Elastic Beanstalk, JavaScript